peteralcock/FairPair/README.md

 4. Set up the database: `rails db:create db:migrate`
 5. Start the server: `rails server`

-## Usage

-1. Open your web browser and navigate to `localhost:3000`.
-2. Register or log in as the lead developer.
-3. From the dashboard, click on "New Project" to input the project details.
-4. Input the number of sprints, project details, etc.
-5. Sprints will auto-assign developers based on infreqency of interactions with other developers such that all may meet their co-workers more efficiently.

-## Testing

-FairPair includes RSpec tests to ensure the functionality is working as expected.
-To run the tests, use the command `bundle exec rspec`.

-## Deployent
-Ansible: ansible-playbook -i inventory.ini deploy_pairfair.yml
-Terraform (w/ Ansible!): terraform apply

 ## TO-DO

 Integration with External Calendar Services: Integrate with services like Google Calendar or Outlook to automatically add pair programming sessions to developers' calendars.

 Slack Integration: Send notifications to a Slack channel when the pair programming schedule is updated.

-Dietary Profile for Each User: Allow users to create a dietary profile with common dietary restrictions.
-This information can be used to filter taco recipes in the Taco Tracker.

-Wishlist for Taco Recipes: Allow users to save their favorite taco recipes to a wishlist for future reference.

 Analytics Dashboard: Provide insights into pair programming sessions, such as the most and least common pairs, the number of sessions per developer, etc.

 Gamification of Pair Programming: Add elements of gamification, such as points or badges, to encourage developers to participate in pair programming sessions.

-Machine Learning for Pairing Schedule: Use machine learning algorithms to optimize the pair programming schedule based on past data.

 ## License